tommoor/emojione-picker/README.md

 [MIT License](http://opensource.org/licenses/MIT)

-Emojione is used under the [Creative Commons License (CC-BY 4.0)](http://emojione.com/licensing/) - If you use this component you should also include attribute to Emojione someone within your website or application to satisfy the terms of the license.
+Emojione is used under the [Creative Commons License (CC-BY 4.0)](http://emojione.com/licensing/) - If you use this component you should also include attribute to Emojione somewhere within your website or application to satisfy the terms of the license.